-In a graduate program focused on professional communication, each IMC or DMC student is expected to demonstrate accomplished written communication skills.
+In a graduate program focused on professional communication, each IMC or Data student is expected to demonstrate accomplished written communication skills.
 To be successful, a student must engage in critical thinking and express those thoughts through clear writing.
 Each assignment should maintain a consistent focus, include adequate support of the student’s viewpoints and assertions, and provide conclusions that the student has reached based upon the learning process and objectives of the assignment.
 Technical proficiency in English grammar, spelling and proofreading is necessary to ensure that a professional, high-quality standard for all communications within the program is maintained.

 - Proofread all application materials!

 - Use the personal statement to demonstrate your writing ability.

 - When communicating with members of the program’s administration via email, be sure to use proper writing and avoid careless errors.